reimagined/resolve/docs/read-side.md

 ## View Model Specifics

+**View Models** are ephemeral Read Models that are queried based on aggregate ID.
+They have the following special properties:

+- View Models do not store persistent state and are rebuilt on every request.
-**View Models** are a special kind of Read Models.
-They are queried based on aggregate ID and and can automatically provide updates to Redux state on the client.
-View Models are defined in a special isomorphic format so their code can also be used on the client side to provide reducer logic.
+- View Models are queried based on aggregate ID and and can automatically provide updates to Redux state on the client.
+- View Models are defined in a format that is isomorphic with Redux reducers so their code can also be used on the client side to provide reducer logic.

 Use View Models in the following scenarios: